rafael-santiago/kryptos/doc/MANUAL.md

 ```

 The sample code shown above introduces a interesting thing about ciphers with support to OAEP padding.
 If you pass a NULL
-label and also a NULL label size internally the OAEP padding function will use a empty string as a label.
+label and also a NULL label size, internally the OAEP padding function will use an empty string as a label.

 If you pass the hash function and the hash function size as NULL pointers, internally the OAEP padding function will use
 ``SHA1`` to do the hashing stuff.
 Something like: